s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 ## Writing to Column-Oriented Storage
 An update-in-place approach, like B-trees use, is not possible with compressed columns.
 If you wanted to insert a row in the middle of a sorted table, you would most likely have to rewrite all the column files.
 As rows are identified by their position within a column, the insertion has to update all columns consistently.
 Fortunately, we have already seen a good solution earlier in this chapter: LSM-trees.
 All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
 It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
 When enough writes have accumulated, they are merged with the column files on disk and written to new files in bulk.

+## Aggregation: Data Cubes and Materialized Views
+Another aspect of data warehouses that is worth mentioning briefly is materialized aggregates.
+As discussed earlier, data warehouse queries often involve an aggregate function, such as COUNT, SUM, AVG, MIN, or MAX.